Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: The User Study

-Three of the experts expressed neutral feelings toward the controllability of \textsc{Pairwise-UI} while the other seven felt negatively about it: ``It is simple, but not helpful in exploring the behaviors"; ``It does not allow to see a lot of behaviors.", and ``The pairwise tool didn't allow much exploration.
-I imagine that mistakes in the pairwise tool would be quite costly.".
-Whereas nine of the experts stated that they felt to have more control with \textsc{Interactive-UI}.
+Although three experts expressed neutral opinions about \textsc{Pairwise-UI}'s controllability and the other seven responded negatively (`It is simple but not helpful in exploring the behaviours,' `It does not [let one] see a lot of behaviours,' `The pairwise tool didn't allow much exploration; I imagine that mistakes in the pairwise tool would be quite costly,' and so forth), all but one stated that they sensed more control with \textsc{Interactive-UI}.

-\textsc{Interactive-UI} was experienced as more difficult to use.
-For example, one participant stated: ``[The way of comparing clips in \textsc{Interactive-UI}] needs several rounds to get used to."
-Even participant E7, who got the highest score of all experiments and the second highest score of the pairwise experiments with his \textsc{Pairwise-UI} session, said: ``It was quick to select the best video and less cognitively demanding." about \textsc{Pairwise-UI}.
-About \textsc{Interactive-UI}, they said: ``I could do more comparisons at the same time and choose better videos, but it was more cognitively demanding.".
+That said, \textsc{Interactive-UI} was experienced as harder to use.
+For example, one participant stressed that the way of comparing clips in this tool `needs several rounds to get used to.'
+Even E7, who racked up the highest scores across all experiments, said of \textsc{Interactive-UI} that `I could do more comparisons at the same time and choose better videos but it was more cognitively demanding' while \textsc{Pairwise-UI} made it `quick to select the best video and less cognitively demanding.'
+Indeed, his score in the pairwise experiments was the second highest.

 \allsame